Academic Policy 1405.11

 As described in Section V. A. of Board Policy 405.1, every year the performance of every tenured and tenure-track faculty member at the University of Arkansas, Fayetteville, is reviewed and evaluated by their academic unit.
 When the overall performance of a faculty member during the preceding calendar year is evaluated as unsatisfactory, the faculty member is informed by their department chair/head of this finding.
 Overall unsatisfactory performance means that the faculty member’s performance as a whole is unsatisfactory, taking into consideration the faculty member’s assigned workload (teaching/professional practice, scholarship, service) and overall contributions to the academic unit.
 Before making a determination of overall unsatisfactory performance, chairs/heads shall consider evidence of relevant, documented efforts and outcomes within the context of the faculty member’s assigned workload.

-Each faculty member shall be evaluated on the basis of achievement in the areas of (a) teaching (or professional performance, in the case of the faculty members with non-teaching titles (e.g. in the Library, the Cooperative Extension Service, Instructional Development, or the Museum)), (b) scholarship and (c) academically related service.
-Each non-tenure-track faculty member shall be evaluated on the basis of achievement in the areas consistent with their appointment.
+Each faculty member shall be evaluated on the basis of achievement consistent with their appointment in the areas of (a) teaching (or professional performance, in the case of the faculty members with non-teaching titles (e.g., in the Library, the Cooperative Extension Service, Instructional Development, or the Museum)), (b) scholarship and (c) academically related service.

 Each unit shall develop procedures for peer evaluation appropriate to its mission.
 The annual review of each faculty member with a teaching assignment shall include evaluation by students.